mavnn/mavnn.github.com/source/_posts/2017-04-25-managing-mutable-state-with-computational-expressions.markdown

 categories: ["fsharp"]
 ---

-*Want to learn more about computational expressions, type providers and more?
-I'm running a course in London on the 15th/16th June 2017 to [Level Up Your F#](https://www.eventbrite.co.uk/e/level-up-your-f-skills-tickets-33720450776) - come along and build more awesome!*

 In mixed paradigm languages such as F# and Scala you frequently end up using mutable APIs in your "nice" pure functional code.
 It might be because you're using a 3rd party library, or it might be for performance reasons - but either way it's very